gregdan3/ilo-muni/README.md

 - Toggleable
 - Release of pu, ku, su
-- Creation of ma pona, kama sona, facebook group
+- Creation of reddit, ma pona, kama sona, facebook group
+- Release of notable videos about Toki Pona (jan misali, oats jenkins)
 - Start of pandemic
+- Suspiciously large gap starting in feb 2023

 ### Graph of all words ranked